 Private IP addresses are not organization-specific addresses.
 Any organization can use that.
-If you are using an individual IP address within your network, and your neighbor has the same address in his net, it won’t cause any trouble.
-These are mostly used within institutions, organizations, etc.
+If you are using an individual IP address within your network, and your neighbor has the same address on his net, it won’t cause any trouble.

 Now, let us discuss our main topic in detail.